Home » Current

 Michael is an Internal Medicine resident in the Stanbury Physician-Scientist Pathway at MGH.
 He previously studied cholesterol metabolism during his MD/PhD at UT Southwestern, and is studying the genetics of cardiovascular disease.

-Buu Truong, MD (Post-doctoral Fellow)
+Buu Truong, MD (Computational Associate)

 Md Mesbah UddinPhD MSc (Post-doctoral Fellow)

-Md Mesbah Uddin is currently a postdoc in the Natarajan lab.
+Md Mesbah Uddin is currently a postdoc in the Natarajan Lab.
 He is working on identifying clonal hematopoiesis (CH) in individuals, understanding the role of CH in epigenetic changes, and illustrating genetic determinants of CH.
 His key research contributions in the lab include several co-authored publications (ORCID).
-Before joining the Lab, Mesbah completed his PhD at Aarhus University (Denmark) and AgroParisTech (France), MS at King Abdulaziz University (Jeddah, Saudi Arabia), and BS at Khulna University (Khulna, Bangladesh).
+Before joining the lab, Mesbah completed his PhD at Aarhus University (Denmark) and AgroParisTech (France), MS at King Abdulaziz University (Jeddah, Saudi Arabia), and BS at Khulna University (Khulna, Bangladesh).

 Nishant Uppal, MD, MBA (BWH Medical Resident)